teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 <p class="big-text"><em>“Your clones are impressive.
 You must be very proud.”</em> – Obi Wan Kenobi.</p>

 Copying Chun Li's 'head stomp' would be stealing, but copying Sagat’s 'tiger knee' would just be borrowing inspiration.
-In 2012, one court decided that copying the size of the Tetris game board (10x20) was infringement, but four months later, a different court decided that copying the size of the Triple Town game board (6x6) was allowed.
-Copyright infringement cases can seem arbitrary, but a few concepts will help sort this madness.
+In 2012, one court decided that copying the size of the Tetris game board (10x20) was infringement, and then four months later, a different court decided that copying the size of the Triple Town game board (6x6) was allowed.
+Copyright infringement cases can seem arbitrary, but looking at a few examples will help sort out the madness.

-- **Identical Twins.**  An clone that's basically identical to the original game is always going to be copyright infringement.
-Easy.
-What if you change the name from Donkey Kong to Crazy Kong?
-Still copyright infringement.

-- **Fraternal Twins.** A "substantially similar" clone will be copyright infringement, even if it's not identical to the original game.
-This is where copyright law gets interesting and murky.
-Copyright infringement isn't just about how much of the original game was copied, it's about what types of games elements were copied.

-Copyright protects *creative expression*, but never *ideas*.
-Lawyers call this the "idea/expression dichotomy."
-This policy of free ideas is so powerful that if the idea and its expression are inseparable, then the expression must also remain free.
-This is the **merger rule**.
-Finally, copyright never protects cliches.
-This is the **scènes à faire** doctrine (French for "that which must be done").
-After we filter away the ideas and the cliches, we ask whether enough "creative expression" was copied to make the clone "substantially similar" to the original.
-Examples might be helpful.

 <ul class="toc">
 <p><strong>Contents</strong></p>